Invitae: History

 By 2010, the clinical lab business was showing promise, while the legacy CustomArray tools business was not achieving the commercial success that was needed to grow the company.
 As a result, the CombiMatrix Board made the difficult decision to scuttle the CustomArray tools business in Washington state and instead focus all commercial and operational resources on the diagnostic services business in California.
 By the end of 2010, the Irvine CLIA lab was the sole remaining commercial operations of CombiMatrix.

 Since that time, the company has launched several different genetic diagnostic tests in oncology, pediatric disorders and reproductive health, with the latter becoming the primary growth engine of the Company in recent years.
 As our Board has often said over the past three years in particular, we have become a "real, commercial company" at CombiMatrix.
 The company's recent success over the past 16 quarters of consistently increasing revenue and collections while decreasing costs and cash burn led to the successful sale of CombiMatrix to Invitae in November 2017.

+On February 5, 2024, The Wall Street Journal reported that the company was preparing to file for bankruptcy.
+The following day, the New York Stock Exchange announced it was delisting the company's stock and trading halted.
+On February 13, 2024, Invitae declared Chapter 11 bankruptcy in New Jersey.